Mode of StudyFull-time

 - Feel supported throughout your studies through our peer mentoring, maths support and our team of friendly staff who'll get to know you well

 This course is accredited by the Chartered Institute of Management Accountants (CIMA) and the Association of Chartered Certified Accountants (ACCA).
 This means that in addition to achieving a degree, you receive exemptions from ACCA, and CIMA professional examinations.
-This course offers the maximum number of exemptions for ACCA and CIMA.
+This course offers the maximum number of exemptions for ACCA and CIMA (dependent on the modules you choose to take).

 Why is this important?